-Agile Testing Methodology — 5 Examples for the Agile Tester
+Agile Testing Methodology: 5 Examples for the Agile Tester

-Read along or skip to a section:
+Read along or skip to the section that interests you most:

 - Agile Testing Supports Continuous Testing

-- Agile Test Methodology: 5 Examples
+- Agile Testing Methodology: 5 Examples

-- Create Your Agile Test Strategy
+- Agile Testing Strategy

-- Benefits of Agile Test Methodology
+- Benefits of Agile Testing

 - Transition to Agile Testing